AREVD/AREVD/README.md

 Running the GUI:
 Running the GUI involves filling in a set of parameters.
 1. Download and save the Dicom files of the CT scans to your computer.
 2. Examine the CT scans on a medical image viewing software such as Mango viewing software.
-If there are multiple series, choose the series corresponding to the correct window to examine the ventricles. **Important Note: Some viewers such as Mango viewer will flip the orientation of the CT scan.
-It is easier to put in a few valeus into the user interface first to produce an initial result to work from.**
+If there are multiple series, choose the series corresponding to the correct window to examine the ventricles.

+**Important Note: The right and left side refer to a surgeon's view of the EVD procedure.**

+ADD IMAGE

 3. Fill out the form using the following parameters:

 	(a) **Dicom Folder Path:** This is the location of the CT scans on the computer.
 Insert the path based on where it has been saved on your computer.